 A person involved in an activity or an Ageing Better Group cannot also apply to be a financial beneficiary for that activity.
 For example, if you are a yoga teacher or a caterer, you cannot be the Group Lead (the person organising the activity) and also apply to cover your fees for that same Ageing Better Group.
 People supporting applications and group members also being in receipt of the money allocated does not enable the function of community support to provide a check on how the money is allocated.

 You can apply at any time of the year, applications are reviewed monthly.
 There is a break in January 2019 so the first applications of that year will be reviewed in February 2019.
 Please note that it takes up to six weeks before you receive the outcome of your application (although it will usually take less than 6 weeks to find out if you've been successful, when you submit an application for February 2019 you may have to wait a little longer than usual).
-If you have previously been successful, you can apply again after six months from the date when you received the confirmation letter.
 If your application is denied, you can apply again at any point.

 These are groups of people who will help stay in touch with and look out for isolated older people in their area, offering simple, practical local support and involvement.
 The Ageing Better Fund can help with modest funding for these new involvement opportunities and uses this term to describe applicants.
 Citizens of all ages can start an Ageing Better Group.
 This could be as part of a street, a group of friends, a place or worship, or however you think would suit the needs of older people over 50.
 You can contact an Ageing Better Hub for more details.